kytvi2p/grid-updates/README.md

 of all known introducers and distributing it to all participants of the grid will ensure the best possible connectivity for everyone.

+Furthermore, there is no reliable way to contact node operators.
+This is why we want to encourage users to subscribe to a news feed relevant to their Tahoe grid.
+We hope it's going to be a way to inform unknown node operators about their wrongly configured nodes, necessary updates, recommended configuration changes and such.

 Download
 ========